 Commercial ICP services require an ICP license.
 All operators providing commercial ICP services in China must get an operation license from the MIIT or its branch offices.

 Non-commercial ICP services must submit an ICP filing.
 To operate non-commercial ICP services, the operator must file a record, known as an ICP filing, with the MIIT or its branch offices.

 Display your ICP license or filing numbers in the small print in website footers of the home page.
 Without an ICP license or ICP filing record, the domain and the website will be blocked.

 Visit 21Vianet application website (in Chinese) to proceed.

 Public security registration

-When you've obtained the registration or license above, ICPs shall continue to apply for filing at the local police station within 30 days.
+When you have obtained the ICP filing or license mentioned above, you shall continue to apply for filing at the local police station within 30 days.
 For more information, see the Internet Security Management Service Platform (in Chinese).

 VPN and dedicated lines